When to Outsource Law Firm Bookkeeping: A Decision Framework

 Evaluate based on your needs, not your headcount.

-Red Flags That You've Waited Too Long
+What Are the Red Flags You've Waited Too Long to Outsource?

 Some attorneys wait until they're forced to outsource.
 By then, they're not just hiring a bookkeeper - they're hiring someone to clean up a mess.